Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction: Experimental Setup

 \subsection{Environment and Implementation}

 We conducted experiments on a GPU Server equipped with an NVIDIA A100 GPU since UniParser and LogPPT require GPU resources to perform log parsing.
 The default LLM in AdaParser is set to ChatGPT \cite{ChatGPT} (gpt-3.5-turbo-0125), primarily due to its popularity in recent research \cite{le2023blog,xu2024divlog,jiang2023lilac}.
 ChatGPT was accessed via the OpenAI API, with both temperature and seed set to 0 to ensure the deterministic output for the same query, thereby enhancing reproducibility.
-Furthermore, we employ different LLMs to assess the generalizability of AdaParser.
+Furthermore, we employ different LLMs to assess the generalizability of AdaParser in RQ4.

 To ensure fair evaluation, we adhere to the LLM-based baseline (i.e., LILAC) by default, utilizing the first 20\% of the logs from each dataset as available logs.
 Candidates are selected using the hierarchical candidate sampling algorithm, with the default number of candidates and demonstrations set to 32 and 3, respectively.
-Furthermore, we vary the available logs with different ratios to evaluate the adaptability of AdaParser.
+Furthermore, we vary the available logs with different ratios to evaluate the adaptability of AdaParser in RQ2.
+We have implemented AdaParser in Python and integrated it into previous benchmarks \cite{zhu2019tools,khan2022guidelines,jiang2023large}, allowing for a fair comparison between AdaParser and all baselines in the same framework.
 For all experiments that exhibit randomness, we repeat them five times and report their mean as the final result to mitigate potential random bias.